 - Proposed next steps.

 Step 2: Select recipients with action items only

 With email overload a global epidemic, the average employee can spend almost a third of their time responding to or working on emails.

 Ensure that only those that need to receive a request for a monthly report, are sent the message.
 Resist the urge to CC anyone who does not have an action item in the report.

 Step 3: Schedule a due date and reminders

 Everyone sends an invitation to monthly reporting meetings, usually with a note to explain the report due date.
 What's not as common is send a calendar reminder of the due date for submitting the report.

 Step 4: Follow up by SMS or text

 Once you receive all elements of the report, it's best to close off the reporting period and save a final version.
 This allows the reports to be set in stone before the meeting and saves confusion about the version of the document in use.

-Use a document collection system like FileInvite to close off the reporting window at a defined time.
+Use an automated document collection system like FileInvite to close off the reporting window at a defined time.